gneu77/rx-signals/docs/rp_state_effects_start.md

   ...
 }
 ```

 It's not rare to see something like this in real code (though maybe not localized in a class, but e.g. the `loading` property being provided by a service that is used to perform the query).
 Often you see the loading-state being set imperatively and people think they cannot end up with invalid state, if '_request, error-handling and setting the loaded-state_' is properly encapsulated.
 This however is not true, because the dependency for the loading-property is not even part of the whole state as it is currently designed!
 The dependency is '_loading must be true, if a query-request is in progress, else it must be false_'.
-Whatever logic we implement to set `loading`, a state `loading === true` can only be valid, if the HTTP-call is in progress, but if you snapshot such valid state and then restart your application with that state, it's suddenly invalid!
+Whatever logic we implement to set `loading`, a state `loading === true` can only be valid, if a corresponding HTTP-call is in progress.
+So if you snapshot such valid state and then restart your application with that state, it's suddenly invalid!

 :warning: The validity of application state must not depend on properties that are not part of the state!